aws-samples/aws-iot-core-device-provisioning-deep-dive/just-in-time-provisioning/README.md

 ```

  ### Creating the JITP provisioning role
- This role is assumed by AWS IoT Core task running your provisioning template.
+ This role is assumed by the AWS IoT Core task running your provisioning template.
 The minimum trust and permissions for the role will vary depending on your provisioning template, example if your provisioning does not include adding thing to a Billing group, you don't need the **"iot:AddThingToBillingGroup"** action.
-To facilitate the scoping of a correct policy, AWS provides a managed [policy for Thing Registration](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AWSIoTThingsRegistration.html), we recommend you start from that one a trim it to the least needed privileges for your provisioning method.
+To facilitate the scoping of a correct policy, AWS provides a managed [policy for Thing Registration](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AWSIoTThingsRegistration.html), we recommend you start from that one and trim it to the least needed privileges for your provisioning method.

 For this educational project you can just execute the commands below as is: